Biden administration expected to lift ‘terror’ designation for Cuba: Report

 On November 15, for instance, a group of Democratic representatives, led by outgoing lawmaker Barbara Lee, sent the Biden White House a letter urging “immediate action” to address the deteriorating humanitarian situation in Cuba.

-It cited the toll of Hurricane Rafael on the island, as well as the country’s crumbling energy infrastructure, which has led to frequent blackouts.
+The letter cited the toll of Hurricane Rafael on the island, as well as the country’s crumbling energy infrastructure, which has led to frequent blackouts.
+Since 2021, Cuba has also seen a record number of citizens leave its borders, in response to the economic instability.

 “The situation is not only causing immense suffering for the Cuban people but also poses serious risks to U.S. national security interests,” the letter said.
 “If left unaddressed, the crisis will almost certainly fuel increased migration, strain U.S. border management systems, and fully destabilize the already-strained Caribbean region.”